itinerare/Aldebaran/README.md

 ```
 $ php artisan setup-aldebaran
 ```

+## Contributing
+Thank you for considering contributing to Aldebaran!
+Please see the [Contribution Guide](CONTRIBUTING.md) for information on how best to contribute.

+### Extending Aldebaran
+If you are interested in providing optional/plugin-type functionality for Aldebaran, please contact me first and foremost; while I am open to developing plugin support and would rather do so before any are made, I will not be doing so until there is concrete interest in it.

 ## Contact
 If you have any questions, please contact me via email at [aldebaran@itinerare.net](emailto:aldebaran@itinerare.net).